 W. Zullig: The Village of Croton-on-Hudson has been complaining of noise pollution – the noise from trains bounces off the buildings.
 Is there anything that can be done?
 It should be mentioned to Metro-North.

-B. Brashears: Jess sent a link this morning to our new google photo drive for you all to submit any photos you may want to share.
+B. Brashears: Jess sent a link this morning to our new Google photo drive for you all to submit any photos you may want to share.
 We also sent a link to our new website for you all to go over and give your input.

 Action Items: